|

 their 4 year old daughter, Shura.
 His bleak collection Crow

-(1970) is dedicated to Assia and Shura.
+(1972) is dedicated: 'In Memory of Assia and Shura'.
 Hughes continued to live in Devon

 following his second marriage to Carole Orchard in 1970.
 For